MicrosoftDocs/security/zero-trust/copilots/zero-trust-microsoft-copilot-for-security.md

 - Tanium Skills is a custom plugin for Microsoft Copilot for Security.
 - Tanium Skills provides access to and helps ground both prompts and responses that use Tanium-gathered information and insights.
-Securing access to the Tanium security products involves adding Tanium SSO to your Microsoft Entra ID tenant and then adding Tanium SSO to the scope of your Conditional Access and related policies.

 To secure access to Tanium products and related data: